opf/openproject/docs/glossary/README.md

 ## H

+### High contrast mode

+OpenProject offers a high contrast mode to make it easier for visually impaired people to use the software.
+This mode can be selected in the personal [account settings](https://www.openproject.org/docs/getting-started/my-account/#my-account) and will only affect the individual user's experience.

 ### Home page

 In the OpenProject application, the home page is defined as a start page for your instance, where you get an overview about important information.
 From the home page you can access all global [modules](#module) of OpenProject.
 To get to the OpenProject application home page, click on the logo in the header of the application.
 [Read more about the OpenProject application home page](https://www.openproject.org/docs/user-guide/home/#application-home-page)